 A newer addition to cognitive computing is an automated machine learning services(AutoML) where developers can use the API after training services with special data.
 AutoML offers a middle ground for consuming models that have been trained before vs. training special models from the start.

 If you are considering adding AI capabilities needed for existing or new applications, ask your developer to evaluate cognitive services in the public cloud.
 From object detection to sentiment analysis, you will be able to take advantage of available AI services.
 Think of this API as equivalent to SaaS from AI where you only pay for what you use.

 ML Platform as a Service:

-When cognitive APIs do not meet the requirements, you can use ML PaaS to build highly customizable machine learning models.
+Machine learning as a service is very useful when cognitive APIs do not meet the requirements, you can use ML PaaS to build highly customizable machine learning models.

-Similar to the PaaS shipping model where developers carry their code and store it on a scale, ML PaaS expects data scientists to carry their own datasets and codes that can train models of custom data.
-They will avoid providing computing, storage and network environments to carry out complex machine learning work.
+Similar to the PaaS shipping model where developers carry their code and store it on a scale, ML PaaS expects data scientists to carry their datasets and codes that can train models of custom data.
+They will avoid providing computing, storage, and network environments to carry out complex machine learning work.
 Data scientists are expected to create and test code with smaller datasets in their local environment before running it as work on the public cloud platform.

 ML PaaS eliminates friction involved in setting up and configuring data science environments.
 It provides a pre-configured environment that can be used by data scientists to train, adjust, and host models.
 ML PaaS efficiently handles the life cycle of the machine learning model by providing tools from the data preparation stage to the hosting model.
 They come with popular tools such as Jupyter Notebooks that are familiar with data scientists.
 ML PaaS handles the complexity involved in running training work on a group of computers.
 They abstract the basics through simple Python or R API for data scientists.